-Windows 11 Resume feature is now integrating Spotify for cross-device playback functionality.
-Once enabled, you will be able to transfer the music playback session from your Android phone to Windows 11 by clicking the icon on the taskbar.
+The Windows 11 Resume feature is now integrating with Spotify for cross-device playback.
+Once enabled, you can transfer the music playback session from your Android phone to Windows 11 by clicking the “Resume” icon on the taskbar.
 This idea is similar to Apple’s Handoff for iOS and macOS, and it actually works well.

 “Resume” has been around for almost a year now, but it’s been limited to OneDrive-synced documents.
-If you use OneDrive on your phone to edit synced documents and immediately switch to your PC, Windows 11’s Resume feature allows you to continue editing the same document on the desktop.
+If you use OneDrive on your phone to edit synced documents and then switch to your PC, Windows 11’s Resume feature lets you continue editing the same document on the desktop.

-Now, the same idea is expanding to Spotify, allowing you to resume song playing on Android.
+Now, the same idea is expanding to Spotify, allowing you to resume a song on your PC if it was already playing on Android.

 How to enable Spotify Resume on Windows 11

-In Windows, cross-device features work via the managed devices interface.
-If you use features such as using your phone camera as a webcam on your PC, you might have already connected your phone to the PC using this tool.
-On the phone side, the Link to Windows app makes the connection and pairing possible.
+In Windows, cross-device features work via the managed mobile devices in Settings.
+If you use features such as using your phone camera as a webcam on your PC, you might have already connected your phone to the PC.
+On the phone side, the Link to Windows app enables the connection and pairing.

-Install the Link to Windows app on your phone and sign in with the same Microsoft account you use on your PC.
+But if you have not configured Windows 11’s Android integration, you need to install the Link to Windows app on your phone and sign in with the same Microsoft account you use on your PC.
+Finally, on your PC, repeat the following steps:

 - Press the Win key, type mobile devices, and press Enter.